 What’s It Going To Cost?:

-You’ll pay a low flat fee to both list and sell your home — ranging from $1,500 to $3,500.
+You’ll pay a low flat fee to list and sell your home.
 You may pay an additional buyer agent commission if you choose to list on the MLS and sell to a buyer represented by a traditional agent.
 However, if you’re feeling confident, you can negotiate the buyer agent’s commission; the typical amount is between 2.5 to 3% depending on where you live.

 Preferable If You Want:

 - To save thousands by paying a flat fee versus commission to the listing agent

 - To have access to a team of real estate professionals and attorneys to guide them through offers and negotiation